varias-io/standards/RFCs/RFC_2.md

 ## Goal
 <!-- What problems are you trying to solve?
 What problems are you not trying to solve? -->
-The goal is to have one naming convention for PR's and branches such that it looks nice in git(hub).
+The goal is to have one naming convention for PR's and branches such that it creates a clearer overview of the branches and allows for easier searching, by example on ticket number.
+Coincidentally this also enhances the developer experience in the terminal when using the autocomplete feature.

 ## Motivation
 <!-- What is the current state of the world?
 Why is this change being proposed? -->
 There are several types of names beings used without a clear structure.
 Some even use the name to indicate if it is an enchancement, feature, bugfix, etc...
-This does not look nice or organised.
+This does not give an organised or professional impression.
+Cleaning this mess up would, in time, help enhance the education of our developers and keeps our codebase organised.

 ## Design
 <!-- How will this be implemented? -->